 Drumheller’s is the restaurant at The Lodge at Columbia Point.
 The menu focuses on seasonal ingredients and we kicked off our meal with the fruit and cheese and wine country charcuterie platters.

 I had a fantastic vegetarian risotto for my main but admit to food envy as many of my fellow diners ordered the signature duck with blackberry and patchouli.
 Great food in a wonderful location.

-TMACS is a modern, light and bright restaurant on Walla Walla’s Main street with indoor and outdoor seating.
-I visited for lunch and had a large range of salads, sandwiches and pastas from which to choose.
+TMACS is a modern, light, bright restaurant on Walla Walla’s Main street with indoor and outdoor seating.
+I visited for lunch and had a large range of salads, sandwiches and pasta from which to choose.
 We started with a tasty burrata salad with grilled peaches and heirloom tomatoes.

 All of the salads at TMACS can be served with a protein.
 I went for the butternut squash salad with julienne pears, baby kale, candied walnuts, goat’s cheese and a maple syrup vinaigrette plus grilled shrimp and it was fantastic.

-We couldn’t resist ordering the house-cut fries, which come with parmesan cheese and chives on top.
+We couldn’t resist ordering the house-cut fries with parmesan cheese and chives on top.
 I enjoyed everything I ate at TMACs but these were quite amazing and incredibly moorish.

 Also located on the lovely Walla Walla main street, Brasserie Four is a French brasserie with both indoor and outdoor seating.
 We started with some fantastic pate and an outstanding heritage tomato salad.
 The bouillabaisse I had as my main was brimming over with delicious seafood and almost impossible to finish.

 NB: I also heard great things about Saffron but couldn’t get there.
 If you go, do drop me a line and let me know what it is like.

 Walla Walla Bread Company